PermskyKit/Translations/README.md

-Translate for your mods <3
+Translation of your mods <3